Migelitz/Migelitz/README.md

 # 👋 **Hello there!** _I'm Chyrus Miguel D. Macalla_

 Welcome to my GitHub corner!
-I'm an computer science student and a passionate **Python programmer** currently expanding my skills in **C++** and **C**.
+I'm a computer science student and a passionate **Python programmer** currently expanding my skills in **C++** and **C**.
 I enjoy solving problems through logical coding and am excited about diving deeper into software engineering, **artificial intelligence**, and machine learning principles.

 ## 🎮 **Current Projects**